mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 In October, I got rid of the product catalog and instead focused the website exclusively on my main product, the TinyPilot Voyager.

-TODO: Screenshot of product page
+TODO: Screenshot of TinyPilot after the change.

 Sales jumped immediately.
 At first, I thought it might be a coincidence, but they've stayed in their new range for several months now.